 Doctoral students are additionally encouraged to seek out opportunities to work closely with MSLT faculty on their research projects and/or teaching assignments in order to develop insights and skills in research and teaching in academia.

-Mathematics Education (Doctoral): John Francisco (Associate Professor) and Sandra Madden (Associate Professor)
+Mathematics Education (Master's/Licensure and Doctoral): John Francisco (Associate Professor) and Sandra Madden (Associate Professor)